 Each cell will be excavated first through the glacial till, which will be stockpiled, and then into the target sand and gravel.
 Incident rainfall onto the extraction areas within the glacial till horizon would need to be locally managed (due to limited permeability / infiltration capacity of the till) via integrating an appropriate cross fall within the base of the working area (i.e. 1% to 2%) to convey rainfall to a dedicated sump with proposed minimum dimensions of $[5 \text{ m (W)} \times 5 \text{ m (L)} \times 1 \text{ m (D)}] = 25 \text{ m}^3$.
 Each quadrant will be worked via individual cells with a maximum of approximately four cells 'open' at any given time.
-Outline modelling (for the design 1:100 year 24-hour storm event) confirms limited accumulation of runoff within the extraction areas (maximum of $4 \times 6 = 40,000 \text{ m}^2$) of $4 \times 6 = 40,000 \text{ m}^2$ which spread over the extraction base area is equivalent to $4 \times 6 = 40,000 \text{ m}^2$ and $4 \times 6 = 40,000 \text{ m}^2$ which spread over the extraction base of the till during excavations will be temporary until the underlying sands and gravels are reached.
+Numerical analysis (for the design 1:100 year 24-hour storm event) confirms limited accumulation of runoff within the extraction areas (maximum of 4 x cells = 40,000 m2).
+The spread over the extraction base area is equivalent to <0.001 m of water depth during the storm event.
+It is also noted that the exposure of the till during excavations will be temporary until the underlying sands and gravels are reached.